SitecorePowerShell/Console/Documentation/Markdown/Show-ListView.md

 ### -ActionsInSession&nbsp; &lt;SwitchParameter&gt;

-If this parameter is specified actions will be executed in the same session as the one in which the commandlet is executed.
+If this parameter is specified actions will be executed in the same session as the one in which the command is executed.

 <table>
     <thead></thead>